St. Andrew's Church (Mount Pleasant, South Carolina): Ministries

-St. Andrew's also engages in ministry partnerships with AmeriCorps and Operation Christmas Child, and through its Love Charleston initiative has partnerships with the East Cooper Faith Network for home repairs, East Cooper Community Outreach, the Lowcountry Crisis Pregnancy Center and the Navigation Center to combat homelessness.
+St. Andrew's also engages in ministry partnerships with Water Mission and One World Health as well as smaller mission works around the world.
+Through its Love Charleston initiative the church has partnerships with the East Cooper Faith Network for home repairs, East Cooper Community Outreach, the Lowcountry Crisis Pregnancy Center and the Navigation Center to combat homelessness.
 Since 1983, St. Andrew's has offered a free medical clinic in Mount Pleasant.

 The church hosts the Holy City Fellows service-learning program and Alpha courses in Charleston.
 St. Andrew's is also home to the Ridley Institute, a training center (named after Nicholas Ridley) for aspiring priests, deacons and laypeople.
 It offers courses in conjunction with Gordon Conwell Theological Seminary as well as an Anglican studies certificate for ordinands.